-Michael Fahrney of Great Bend earned a CDL through Barton, but only a couple years ago his path in life didn't look very bright.
-He had been struggling with drug abuse, losing one job after another.
+Michael Fahrney of Great Bend earned a CDL through Barton, but his path in life didn't always look so bright.
+He had been struggling with drug abuse, losing one job after another just a couple of years prior.

 "I woke up one day and was like, 'I really hate the way my life is right now.
 This isn't what I want," he said.
 He is now sober and making a comfortable living as a feed delivery driver for Great Bend Coop.